Bar fight in Chicago leaves 3 dead, 1 critically injured, police say

 A 50-year-old man was shot in the head and chest and was pronounced dead at the scene.
 A 26-year-old man and 24-year-old woman were transported with gunshot wounds to Mount Sinai Hospital, where they died, police said.

-The Cook County medical examiner’s office identified the victims as Ricky Vera, 50, of an unknown address, Mario Pozuelos, 26, of Franklin Park, and Mercedes Tavares, 24, from Chicago Heights.
+The Cook County medical examiner’s office identified the victims as Ricky Vera, 50, of an unknown address, Mario Pozuelos, 26, of Franklin Park, and Mercedes Tavares, 24, of Chicago Heights.

 A 25-year-old woman who was shot in the head remains in critical condition.
 She was transported by the Chicago Fire Department to Advocate Illinois Masonic Medical Center, police said.